-Please note that this allocation received planning permission in 2012 107.
-The policy is being carried forward from the Site Specific Policies Local Plan 2014 because the permission is yet to be built out.
+Please note that this allocation received planning permission in 2012108.
+The policy is being carried forward from the Sites Specifics Local Plan 2014 because the permission is yet to be built out.
 It is anticipated that the dwellings will be delivered by the end of 2018.

-Policy PUBOUL3 - Oulton Broad District Shopping Centre Inset Map 14 from Use Classes A1 (retail) and A2 (financial and professional services) to other non-retail uses including A4 (drinking establishments) and A5 (hot food takeaways) will not be permitted.
+Policy PUBOUL3 - Oulton Broad District Shopping Centre Inset Map 14

+Within the Oulton Broad District Shopping Centre proposals for changes of use of ground floor premises from Use Classes A1 (retail) and A2 (financial and professional services) to other non-retail uses including A4 (drinking establishments) and A5 (hot food takeaways) will not be permitted.